Healthcare in Portugal

-Healthcare in Portugal costs a fraction of that in the U.S., and savings also exist for those from the UK and other countries who choose Portugal as a destination for routine and elective procedures.
-Here are some examples:
+Healthcare in Portugal costs a fraction of that in the U.S., and savings also exist for those from the U.K. and other countries who choose Portugal as a destination for routine and elective procedures.
+Some examples follow:

 |Expense||U.S.||Portugal Public||Portugal Private|